homer0/jimpex/documents/services.md

 }):
 ```

-This is useful if you are building a app with multiple known exceptions, you can use the extra settings to send context information.
+This is useful if you are building an app with multiple known exceptions, you can use the extra settings to send context information.

 ## Send File